 It is time for new energy and leadership that identifies with the people living in Western Pennsylvania

 I am ready to give my all for my Western Pennsylvania home.
-I will use my wide ranging experience, skills and education to make sure that the people I represent have a voice in Washington that represents our shared goals and values.
+I will use my wide ranging experience, skills and education to make sure that the people of Western Pennsylvania have a voice in Washington that represents our shared goals and values.
 As a Congresswoman I will be guided by what growing up and living in the Western Pennsylvania area has taught me.
 We are Western Pennsylvania strong and Western Pennsylvania connected.

 Proud Western Pennsylvania Roots